Nixuge/Aurixa/README.md

 A heavily Silica inspired tool to make repos for your iOS packages.

 # Usage
+- Install the latest Python version (if possible at least 3.11+)
 - Create a "packages" folder in repo/ if it's not already there
 - inside, create a folder for every package you have
 - place the files you want like specified in the file "packages" file structure below (as specified, the required files will be created when you run the program anyways and the icons/banners/screenshots are optional, you only need to provide some debs.)